-From its launch in 1999 until hard currency hit the market in 2002, the use of the euro predominantly limited to electronic transactions.
-From independence to the late 1990s, the value of the rupee steadily dropped owing to factors like rising public debt, weak economic competitiveness and high levels of inflation.
+From its launch in 1999 until now, the euro has traded with more value against the rupee, mostly as a result of public debt, weak economic competitiveness and high levels of inflation.
 In 1999, the euro valued at INR 50.

 In the next two years, the value of the euro fluctuated in between INR 40 and INR 50, and it saw its low point of INR 39.50 in May and October of 2000.
 The euro witnessed an upward trend in mid 2001, and by the end of 2002 it got back to the INR 50 mark.

 From 2003 to 2008 the euro hovered between INR 50 and INR 60, touching the upper end in December 2004 and August 2006.
 When the subprime mortgage crisis in the US threatened to upset world markets in between 2008 and 2009 the euro held its own.
 During this period its value in comparison to the rupee increased noticeably, with the euro crossing the INR 70 mark for the first time in September 2009.